Potty Training a Puppy or Adult Dog – 15 Helpful Tips

 The methods of housetraining are almost identical for a puppy or an older adopted dog.
 The main difference is that puppies are not as mature and take a little longer to physically be able to do it.

-Here are the top 15 tips for housebreaking your puppy or adult dog:
+Here is what you can do for housebreaking your puppy or adult dog:

 1. Make sure you have the right crate.
 Crates should only be big enough to sit up in, lie down in, and turn around comfortably until he is housebroken.
 If a dog has too much room in the crate, he can easily sleep and have an accident in the same space.